language

 Los Angeles, CA, 1978

-The words, the language, we employ as photographers contextualizes our experience in very subtle ways.
-Taking, capturing, and shooting—these are our verbs, and, as such, inform us, even shape us.
-They are all words of acquisition.
-They are all words of violence, and, outwardly directed, these words to some extent externalize the act of making an image.
+The words, the language, we employ as photographers contextualizes our experience in subtle ways.
+Taking, capturing, and shooting—these are our verbs, and, as such, inform us and even shape us.
+They are words of acquisition.
+They are words of violence, and, outwardly directed, these words to some extent externalize the act of creating the image.

 When I am out in the world with my camera I am looking, searching, sensitive to all that is going on around me.
 I’m hunting, following movement, and seeking the apex, the reveal, the hidden story.
-When I release the shutter I feel a sensation of near to acquisition.
+When I release the shutter I feel a sensation of acquisition.
 I’ve got it.
 I experience a sense of possession and a release within.
 The shutter is held with tension.
-The tension in the camera that is released when I press the shutter closely mirrors the release of tension in me when I “take the picture”.
+The tension in the camera that is released when I press the shutter closely mirrors the release of tension in me when I “have the shot”.

 Maybe this momentary release, along with the satisfaction associated with acquisition, has something to do with why people love photography.
 I know this is true for me, yet I’m also sensitive to the affect it has on others.
 This leads me to question what’s going on in me, in them, and in the process of photography when it is so externally directed.

 Language can empower and it can disempower.
-What changes when I replace the possessive language used to denote photography with words that center the act of creation in me?
+What changes when I replace the possessive language of acquisition with words that center the act of creation in me?
 What happens when it is no longer me taking, capturing, and shooting, but rather me creating?
 What changes when I become the creator rather than the taker?

 Venice Beach, CA, 1978